hnuzhy/SSDA-YOLO/readme.md

   --name voc2clipart_sda_960_yolov5l \
   --img 960 --device 0,1,2,3 --batch-size 24 --epochs 100
 ```
-Pretrained model `yolov5l.pt` can be downloaded from the official YOLOv5 website.

 If you want to resume a breakout training, following the script below.
 ```bash